UtrechtUniversity/yoda/docs/design/metadata-form.md

 Compound fields within a subproperty structure follow the same rules as on highest level.
 I.e. when one element is filled, all elements must be filled.

-# Integration of REACT form within YoDa #
+## Integration of REACT form within Yoda
 The file

-&nbsp;&nbsp;&nbsp;&nbsp;*YoDa-module*/app/index.js
+&nbsp;&nbsp;&nbsp;&nbsp;*Yoda-module*/app/index.js

-holds all YoDa-application specific javascript code to tweak the REACT form to the needs of the application.
+holds all Yoda-application specific javascript code to tweak the REACT form to the needs of the application.
-It handles all YoDa specific situations where the REACTform is involved.
+It handles all Yoda specific situations where the REACTform is involved.
-It integrates it within the YoDa application.
+It integrates it within the Yoda application.

 Code changes do not directly take effect.
 In order to effectuate, use: